dxrgrabowski/dxrgrabowski.github.io/source/_posts/1-smallest-c-prog.md

 0.000402128 seconds time elapsed
 ```

-We can see that number of instrucions is decreased 4.26 times.
-However,the binary size increased from <span style="color:green">15776</span> to <span style="color:red">900 224</span> bytes, which is huge difference (<span class="reveal-text" before="x57" after="5706%"></span>).
-This is because the libraries that were previously dynamically linked from the system are now stored in the binary code of the program.
+We can see that the number of instructions has decreased 4.26 times.
+However, the binary size increased from <span style="color:green">15776</span> to <span style="color:red">900 224</span> bytes, which is a huge difference (<span class="reveal-text" before="x57" after="5706%"></span>).
+This is because the libraries that were previously dynamically linked to the system are now stored in the binary code of the program.

 ## Callee List of statically linked program
 ![callee list](callgrind_list_2.png)